matthewmueller/socrates/Readme.md

 })
 ```

-Additionally, Socrates efforces that the returned result is a [Flux Standard Action](https://github.com/acdlite/flux-standard-action#actions), so our actions all have the same format.
+Additionally, Socrates enforces that the returned result is a [Flux Standard Action](https://github.com/acdlite/flux-standard-action#actions), so our actions all have the same format.

 If you'd like more information on what's possible with Socrate's asynchronous flows.
 See [vo's](https://github.com/lapwinglabs/vo/blob/master/test/pipeline.js) tests for more details.